gianmarco27/Poggi-Stagliano-Stucchi/DD/DD.md

 ### B. Integration and Testing

-The Data4Help system, as mentioned in the previous section, is meant to be offering highly data-centered services, thus forcing a specific integration order of the services composing it.
+The TrackMe system, as mentioned in the previous section, is meant to be offering highly data-centered services, thus forcing a specific integration order of the services composing it.
 The order and approach to be followed is described below.

 - Integration between components and the DBMS